Sahrawi Arab Democratic Republic: Religion

-Islamic dates

-Dates kept according to the lunar Islamic calendar.
+The predominant religion practiced by Sahrawis is the Maliki school of Sunni Islam, which is constitutionally recognized as the official religion of the SADR and a source of law.
+Virtually all Sahrawis identify as Muslim according to the CIA World Factbook, which makes the country one of the most religiously homogeneous nations in the world.

+The Catholic Church had an important presence during Spanish rule, with 20,000 Spanish Catholics present before Spain abandoned the territory (30% of the population).
+Today around 300 people in the Moroccan-occupied areas are Catholic (mostly of Spanish origin), being able to attend the St. Francis of Assisi Cathedral in El Aaiún and the Our Lady of Mount Carmel Church in Dakhla.

+Language

+Modern Standard Arabic is the sole constitutionally recognized official and national language of the Sahrawi Republic.
+Hassaniya, a variety of Arabic also spoken in neighbouring countries such as Mauritania, is the common vernacular language of the Sahrawi people.

+Spanish was introduced during the Spanish colonisation in the late 19th century, and remains as the preferred second language of the Sahrawi, also enjoying a de facto working language status.
+In 2018, President Brahim Gali stated that the SADR is the only Arab country in the world where Spanish is an official language.
+Instituto Cervantes estimates that around 20,000 Sahrawis have limited competencies in Spanish.

 Area of authority

 The SADR acted as a government administration in the Sahrawi refugee camps located in the Tindouf Province of western Algeria.
 It is headquartered in Camp Rabouni, south of Tindouf, although some official events have taken place in towns in the Free Zone, including the provisional capitals, first Bir Lehlou until 2008, then Tifariti.
 The government of the SADR claims sovereignty over all of the Western Sahara territory, but has control only within the Free Zone.
 Several foreign aid agencies, including the United Nations High Commissioner for Refugees and non-governmental organizations, are continually active in the camps.